 A good, straight, married man cannot expect the reward of exaltation any more than I can if he doesn’t fulfil all the conditions and doesn’t comply to all the requirements thereof.
 That decent man won’t go to Hell (as people see it), but to a lesser kingdom (which could be a better place than this world—or in other words: Heaven).

 One of the essential requirements of exaltation is going through the sacred masonic-style temple ceremony of ‘taking out one’s endowment’.
 It consists of a series of washings and anointings mingled with teachings, oaths and tokens.
 I wanted/want to take out my endowment, not only for its highly dramatic form, but because I believe it is as essential as baptism.
 Yet I never did go through it for fear of not being able to keep the covenants I would make.
 I didn’t want to make a mockery of God and make it worse for myself.

 Some people argue that it’s different for a straight man who can always convert and go through all the rites and practices.
 True.
 But even if he does, as with baptism, there is no guarantee that he will ‘make it’.
 There are rules and conditions attached.
 As a Fundamentalist, I believe one of those conditions is (successful) plural marriage.
 So, again—no man in the country where I live is on better footing than I am!

 I am not talking about revolutionising or changing doctrine at all.
-But I—and others like me who strive to live the Gospel—have a place and a part to play.
+But I have a place and a part to play.

 Most Mormons will also say that being in an homosexual relationship also bars access to the pool party in the leafy suburbs.
 But that’s up for debate.
 I’m not saying that being gay—and in a relationship—is something which leads to exaltation but I believe this is an issue far too complex for an ‘all or nothing’ approach.